joybiswas007/torrents-api/README.md

 {
     "search": "search query",
-    "mode: "fast" or "live"
+    "mode: "fast" or "live" // Optional
 }
 ```

-Between Fast and Live mode try it out :p
-And when searching on knaben on few search results you'll see
+On Knaben's few search results you'll see
 `https://knaben.eu/live/dl/rutracker/?` this types of links
 well fret NOT just add them to your client and it'll automatically
 starts downloading like other magnet urls.